 Go creates static binaries by default unless you use cgo to call C code, in

-which case it will create a dynamically linked library.
-Turns out that using cgo
+which case it will create a dynamically linked binary.
+Using cgo is more common

-cgo, so importing either (directly or indirectly) will result in a dynamic
+importing either (directly or indirectly) will result in a dynamic binary.

 The easiest way to check if your program is statically compiled is to run